 The dots have been interpreted by some archaeologists as marking quarters of the moons cycle, what would become the seven days of the week.
 These quarters were easily identifiable symbols in the sky.
 13 quarters of the moon represents therefore one quarter of a year or a season.
 Counting on a quarter of a year from the reappearance of the Pleiades gets you to the season of rutting stags when they are more easily hunted.
 26 dots on from there can be interpreted as two lots of 13 dots representing two seasons or half a year.
 This gets us to the point in the year in which the bison are pregnant and again vulnerable and easily hunted.

 The paintings on the wall might represent a training manual for new hunters with a calendar telling them what to hunt and at what point in the year cycle.
 This early evidence of keeping track of time relies on spotting patterns that repeat themselves.
 Identifying repeating patterns and thinking mathematically has always been key to understanding the nature of time.

 If you'd like to set your students a challenge in relation to Marcus' blog post here's some activities on our platform that we think you'll love!
-Use Calendars and Dates, Least Common Multiple and Highest Common Factor or Days and Hours.

 Let us know if you enjoyed this post and if you want to read more from Professor Marcus Du Sautoy!